Lexxeous/technical_references/Protocols/DNS/DNS Management.md

 #### Iterative Queries.

-**Iterative queries** pass information from the DNS heirarchy to the requesting host's local DNS server one at a time.
+**Iterative queries** pass information from the DNS heirarchy to the requesting host's local DNS server one at a time.<br>
+For DNS queries in general, iterative queries can be faster than recursive queries because iterative queries deal with less Root and TLD traffic.
+In many situations, the additional traffic (due to the recursive path) creates more delay than the additional queries with faster return paths.
+Since DNS chache exists at every level of DNS, this can make both versions of queries faster independently than if chache didn't exist.

 <img src="../../.pics/Protocols/DNS/iterative_query.png" width="300"/>